 The University Senate discussed the results of the University of Maryland’s Belonging and Community Survey and established a new doctoral and master of science biostatistics degree during its meeting Wednesday.

-The survey, which was released on April 10 and 11, aimed to assess community members’ experiences, perceptions and sense of belonging at this university, according to the survey’s website.
+The survey aimed to assess community members’ experiences, perceptions and sense of belonging at this university, according to the survey’s website.
+It was available from April 3 through May 3, according to this university’s diversity and inclusion office.

 About 23 percent of this university’s students, staff and faculty responded to the survey, the website said.